 What Is an Electronic Medical Record?

-An Electronic Medical Record, or EMR, is a digital version of patient medical records that their doctor or pharmacy keeps on hand to keep track of medical records electronically from appointment-to-appointment.
+An electronic medical record, or EMR, is the digital version of patient medical records that a doctor or pharmacy keeps on hand to keep track of medical records electronically from appointment-to-appointment.

-EMR software systems can track virtually all aspects of your doctor visit- they can keep track of checkups and appointments to make scheduling and documenting each appointment easier.
+EMR software systems can track virtually all aspects of a doctor visit.
+This includes keeping track of checkups and appointments to make scheduling and documenting each appointment easier.

-It also compiles your entire medical record file in a way that makes it very easy to access no matter what hospital, emergency room, or doctor you visit.
+It also compiles a patient’s entire medical record file in a way that makes it very easy to access no matter what hospital, emergency room, or doctor is visited.

-EMR systems streamline the patient-doctor relationship, and help reduce misdiagnosis and convey important information to doctors quickly, including medication allergies, current prescriptions, and more.
+EMR systems streamline the patient/doctor relationship.
+Helping to reduce misdiagnosis, and convey important information to doctors quickly, including medication allergies, current prescriptions, and more.
 They’re changing the way doctors take care of their patients.

 EMR Software Features

 EMR software is revolutionary—it gives access to records in a way that has never been used before.
 It helps combine several of the systems within a hospital or doctor’s office, and allows for instant access to virtually any aspect of a patient’s medical record.

 Here are just a few of the many benefits of an EMR:

 - Full patient history: This can include patient history and lab results.